dmc1899/getdata-012-project/codeBook.md

 * 'std' has been replaced with 'StdDeviation'
 * 'AverageOf' has been prefixed to the variable name

-For example, the original variable "tBodyAcc-mean()-X" from the UCI HAR Dataset has been averaged for each activity and subject and the variable has been renamed as "AverageOfTimeBodyAccelerationMeanX".
+For example, the original variable `tBodyAcc-mean()-X` from the UCI HAR Dataset has been averaged for each activity and subject and the variable has been renamed as `AverageOfTimeBodyAccelerationMeanX`.
 So, columns 3, 4 and 5 will contain the following variable names:

-AverageOfTimeBodyAccelerationMeanX
+`AverageOfTimeBodyAccelerationMeanX`
 This represents the average of TimeBodyAccelerationMean of direction X, for both test and training data sets, for each activity, for each subject.

-AverageOfTimeBodyAccelerationMeanY
+`AverageOfTimeBodyAccelerationMeanY`
 This represents the average of TimeBodyAccelerationMean of direction Y, for both test and training data sets, for each activity, for each subject.

-AverageOfTimeBodyAccelerationMeanZ
+`AverageOfTimeBodyAccelerationMeanZ`
 This represents the average of TimeBodyAccelerationMean of direction Z, for both test and training data sets, for each activity, for each subject

 This pattern continues up to and including variable 81.